telerik/fiddler-everywhere-docs/traffic/configure-android.md

 >important When you've finished debugging, remove the Wi-Fi proxy from your Android device to regain connectivity.

-## Inspecting the Android Application Traffic
+## Inspecting Android Application Traffic

-You can monitor traffic from applications in active development, which means that you have access to the codebase of that application.
+Most production-ready applications explicitly restrict user-installed certificates' usage, which means that Fiddler Everywhere won't be able to complete the TLS handshake and decrypt their HTTPS traffic.
+However, you can monitor traffic from applications in active development, which means that you have access to the codebase of that application.

 1. (For Android API 24 and later) Add the following code to the `Android/src/main/res/xml/network_security_config.xml` file: